 - O Illinois Council of Health-System Pharmacists, ICHP, is a state affiliation of ASHP.
 This association is comprised of progressive pharmacy practitioners, support personnel, faculty, students and industry representatives.
 ICHIP strives every day for the advance of pharmacy practice and improvement of patient care in the state of Illinois and across the nation.

 - o College of Pharmacy Student Contact:

-- Nhung Nguyen nhung.nguyen@my.rfums.org
+- Joyjeet Khosa Joyjeet.khosa@my.rfums.org